aws-samples/simple-smart-mirror/docs/HOW_IT_WORKS.md

 sudo systemctl start smart-mirror
 ```

-Re-pair your gadget to Alexa Echo if needed
+Re-pair your gadget to Alexa Echo over BT if needed

 ### Re-imaging your raspberry PI or adding another Smart Mirror to your pipeline